APPLYING FOR SCHOLARSHIPS

 Graduate Women Victoria offers an annual program of scholarships and bursaries for women students enrolled in Universities in Victoria.
 Our organisation has been awarding scholarships to Victorian women since 1931; see here for lists of previous scholarship winners, and here for a report from a recent winner.

-Our offerings are subject to change from year to year.
 You may be eligible to apply if you are:

 - Enrolled student at a Victorian university or at a Victorian campus of the Australian Catholic University on 31 March in the year of application

 - Have overcome or are overcoming disadvantage in the pursuit of your studies.

 - Financial difficulty or low income